isomerpages/edb-pix/_grow-your-business/Find innovation partners.md

 description: ""
 ---
 ## Innovation Partners
-Browse the following resources that we have curated to help you find innovation partners or innovative solution providers for your business.
+Browse the following resources to find innovation partners or innovative solution providers for your business.

 | Resource | Description | Website |
 | -------- | -------- | -------- |